amcornel/healthy-cooking/README.md

 ### Starterpage

-The Starter page provides a picture of the Starter and an Ingredient List and how to prepare
+The Starter page provides a picture of the Starter and an Ingredient List and how to prepare.

 The Picture is the central point.